studiohyperdrive/ngx-tools/README.md

     -   This library provides a quick and easy template based table builder using the Angular CDK Table.

 -   i18n (`@studiohyperdrive/ngx-i18n`):

     -   This library provides a lazy-loaded modular approach to translations.

 -   cookies (`@studiohyperdrive/ngx-cookies`):

     -   This library provides a quick and easy wrapper for [CookieConsent V3](https://cookieconsent.orestbida.com).

 -   layout (`@studiohyperdrive/ngx-layout`):

-    -   `ngx-layout` is a collection of Angular components related to layout.
+    -   This library is a collection of Angular components related to layout.

+-   tour (`@studiohyperdrive/ngx-tour`):
+    -   This library provides the tools to build a guided walkthrough of one or more pages.

 You can find detailed explanations in their respective README’s.